 Ready to get started?
 Select the link below to launch the database!

-Medline Complete provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences and more.
+Medline Complete provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences, and more.
 In addition, Medline Complete is also the world's most comprehensive source of full-text medical journals.

 To log in to Medline Complete, use the database links on the library homepage or select the link below.
 If prompted to log in, you will use the same login information you use for your classes (D# and password).